Max Kepler Preview, Player Props: Twins vs. Rockies

-Max Kepler and his .435 on-base percentage over his past 10 games (103 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Colorado Rockies and Matt Koch on September 30 at 8:10 PM ET.
+The Minnesota Twins, including Max Kepler (.422 on-base percentage in past 10 games, 91 points above season-long percentage), battle starter Chase Anderson and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-In his most recent game, he went 1-for-2 with a double and an RBI against the Rockies.
+In his last game, he collected three RBI (going 1-for-4 with a home run) against the Rockies.

 Sportsbook Promo Codes